senseless-sage/pass/README.md

 Dividing the two "1.2e+30 / (6.67 × 10^20)" gives us 1799100449.78 seconds, about 57 years.

-But PASS is hashing your master password 2^18 time so it slows down the attacker.
+But PASS is hashing your master password 2^18 times so it slows down the attacker.

 So "1.2e+30 / ((6.67 × 10^20) / 2^18)" gives us 4.7162339e+14 seconds, about 14,955,079 years.